 Frequently asked questions to help members understand what is changing and what those changes will mean for them and their pensions.

-ATRF pension plan members continue to express concern and ask questions about Alberta’s Bill 22, which legislates transfer of the management of ATRF’s pension assets to the Alberta Investment Management Corporation (AIMCo).
-The following FAQs address some of the numerous questions we continue to receive from ATRF members.
+ATRF pension plan members have expressed concerns and asked questions about Alberta’s Bill 22, which amended the Teachers’ Pension Plans Act and legislated transfer of the management of ATRF’s pension assets to the Alberta Investment Management Corporation (AIMCo).
+The following FAQs address some of the questions we have received from ATRF members.

-Will the changes contained in Bill 22 have any impact on my contributions or my pension when I retire?
+Will the changes contained in this legislation (Bill 22) have any impact on my contributions or my pension when I retire?

 - Your pension remains secure.

 - This legislation change does not affect pension benefits.

 - This legislation change will not have any immediate impact on your pension contributions.

 Does this legislation change who is responsible for paying the plans’ benefits?

 - No, there are no changes in this area as a result of the legislation, pension benefits related to post 1992 service continue to be met entirely from contributions and returns on the assets contained in our plans.
 ATRF’s post 1992 pension benefits are not guaranteed by the Government of Alberta or any other organization or entity.

 Does this legislation include any other changes to the plan?